Distance Training Program

 Participants are also welcome and encouraged to attend any weekly group run offered on various weekday evenings at various Potomac River Running Store locations (also at 6:30 PM.)
 Also, note that participants in any Individualized Training Program may always run long runs with the DTP at no additional cost.

 The weekend sessions are most important, and are focused on improving your long run.
-You will gradually increase your run volume, being careful to run at a pace that will maximize your body's ability to recover and to use energy efficiently (some initial testing during the first sessions will provide guidance on this pacing, or you may be interested in Metabolic Testing (ask about special rates for participants) if you choose to train with the help of a heart rate monitor.)
+You will gradually increase your run volume, being careful to run at a pace that will maximize your body's ability to recover and to use energy efficiently (coaches will provide guidance on appropriate pacing, and you may choose to train with a heart rate monitor to manage your effort level appropriately.)
 Some sessions will also focus specifically on your goal marathon pace.

 Upcoming Session and Registration Information

-DC-based DTP Session: Meeting in Georgetown at 34th St and the waterfront/K Street under Whitehurst Freeway near the start of the Capital Crescent Trail.
+DC-based DTP Session: Meeting in Georgetown at 34th St and Water Street below Whitehurst Freeway near the start of the Capital Crescent Trail.
 Runs will take place on various DC trail options.
-Early morning start-time means metro may not be a good option, but parking is FREE on Sundays -- in past years, many carpools have formed, and you can find one at the kickoff info session/picnic!
+Early morning start-time means metro may not be a good option, but parking is FREE on Sundays -- in past years, many carpools have formed, and you can find one at the Kickoff Happy Hour!
 The DC location is convenient for runners from DC, Arlington, Alexandria, and Maryland.
-Sessions meet SUNDAYS at 7:00 AM.
+Sessions meet SUNDAYS at 7 AM.
 (Session time may move earlier as program progresses to accommodate longer runs.)
 Note: if the Sunday session is not convenient, consider the Saturday program in Arlington.

 MD-based DTP Session: Meeting at various locations in Montgomery County, including Carderock, Lake Needwood, Capital Crescent Trail.
 Location is convenient for northern DC and Montgomery County residents.
-Sessions meet SUNDAYS at 7:00 AM.
+Sessions meet SUNDAYS at 7AM initially.
 (Session time may move earlier as program progresses to accommodate longer runs.)
 Note: There is no one main meeting spot for this group -- coaches will confirm which trail you'll run through weekly email communications.
-The first info session/informal run and breakfast will meet at the =PR= Rockville store.

-To register for this program, click HERE!
-If you are a past =PR= Training participant and haven't registered for a program recently, you'll note that we are using a new registration tool so you'll need to create new credentials; however, if you've registered for a =PR= race before, you should be able to use those credentials to login.
-The process is very streamlined compared to the past =PR= Training Registration and should minimize confusion.
-Coaches will collect additional information from you as well.Note: We prioritize your safety and seek to maximize your learning and development as an athlete as you participate in the Distance Training Program and all group training programs from =PR= Training.
+Registration is now OPEN!
+Click HERE to go to the registration tool!Note: We prioritize your safety and seek to maximize your learning and development as an athlete as you participate in the Distance Training Program and all group training programs from =PR= Training.
 Thus, depending on the situation, we may require that participants leave their iPods behind while in class.
 The final decision is made by each session's coach, but the overall program philosophy is that if you can't hear traffic, your coach, or your peers, at worst you are at risk, and at best you aren't getting everything you could from the program.